-The Speed Index is a calculated metric rather than a point in time that represents how quickly the page rendered the user-visible content (lower is better).
+The Speed Index is the average time at which visible parts of the page are displayed.
+It is expressed in milliseconds and dependent on size of the view port.
+It represents how quickly the page rendered the user-visible content (lower is better).
 SpeedIndex is often the metric we show by default as it best represents the user's experience as the page rendered over time from starting completely blank to the viewport being visually complete.
 You can find out more about the details on how WebPageTest calculates SpeedIndex below.

 Speed Index – how it works and what it means